Hexagon/bedrock-server-manager/README.md

 bsm enable-service
 ```

-This will install a user service named `bsm`, which will be auto-started at
+This will install a user service named `bsm-service-<randomnumber>`, which will
-boot.
+be auto-started at boot.
 Service can be uninstalled using `bsm disable-service`.

 **Listing available versions:**